 If you’re a longtime Katamari fan, then there’s a good chance you’ve already heard of Wattam, Keita Takahashi’s most recent project that was released in 2019.

 Like Katamari, the game features a whole host of unconventional gameplay mechanics but is best described as an action game centered on befriending an eccentric cast of characters.

-This is done by holding hands with various trees, rocks, toilets, poop, etc., you encounter throughout the world; it also features minigames, puzzle-solving, and secrets to discovers.
+This is achieved by holding hands with different trees, rocks, toilets, excrement, etc., you come across throughout the world; it also includes minigames, puzzle-solving, and secrets to uncover.

 Even though it doesn’t hit as many high notes as the Katamari games, Wattam’s sense of humor is just as ‘out there,’ and the same can be said for its gameplay.

 Platforms: PC, PS4, Xbox One, Nintendo Switch, Mac, Linux

 Anarcute is an adorable indie game about a group of animals that decide to fight back against the evil corporations that have taken control over their cities.

 Instead of playing as a singular character, you control a mob of rioters as they rush the streets freeing their fellow animals, battling mind-controlled authorities, and leveling buildings.

 As the crowd grows in size, it also becomes stronger, allowing you to take down more powerful defenses such as lasers, turrets, spider robots, and more.